palewire/first-visual-story/readthedocs/index.rst

 Next we'll move on to creating a map focused on West 62nd Street and Harvard Boulevard, an intersection in South Los Angeles where four men died in less than a year and a half.

 To draw the map we will rely on `Leaflet <http://leafletjs.com>`_, a JavaScript library for creating interactive maps.

-We will install it just as before by using `npm` from our terminal.
+We will install it just as before by using ``npm`` from our terminal.

-Install Leaflet with npm.

 .. code-block:: base